Canonical decompositions for Poincar\'e duality pairs: Preliminaries

+Recall from the previous paragraph that the family of all essential annuli and tori in $M$ fills $AT(M)$, and that we regard $AT(M)$ as a kind of regular neighbourhood of this family.
+However, $AT(M)$ is filled by a smaller family of essential annuli and tori in $M$, and this turns out to be crucial for the algebraic analogues we are discussing in this paper.
+Let $AT_{\partial}(M)$ denote the union of those components of $AT(M)$ which meet $\partial M$, and let $AT_{int}(M)$ denote the union of the remaining components of $AT(M)$.
+Then any essential annulus in $M$ can be properly homotoped to lie in $AT_{\partial}(M)$.
+Thus it is clear that any essential torus in $M$ which is homotopic into $AT_{int}(M)$ cannot cross any such annulus, and that $AT_{int}(M)$ must be filled by tori which are homotopic into $AT_{int}(M)$.
+Further, it is easy to show that $AT_{\partial}(M)$ is filled by the family of all essential annuli in $M$.
+We conclude that $AT(M)$ is filled by the family of all essential annuli in $M$ together with those essential tori in $M$ which do not cross any essential annulus in $M$.
 For future reference, we will also need to discuss the Torus Decomposition of $M$ and its relationship with $AT(M)$.
 As above one can characterise a submanifold $T(M)$ of $M$ by the property that any essential map of a torus into $M$ can be homotoped into $T(M)$ and that $T(M)$ is minimal, up to isotopy, among all essential submanifolds of $M$ with this property.
 Of course if $M$ admits no essential annulus, then $AT(M)$ and $T(M)$ are equal.
 In general, $T(M)$ is obtained from $AT(M)$ as follows.
 Any component of $AT_{int}(M)$ is left unchanged.
 Now $AT_{\partial}(M)$ has three types of component.
 The first type is a Seifert fibre space which is not a solid torus and such that each boundary torus lies in the interior of $M$, or is contained in $\partial M$, or meets $\partial M$ in vertical annuli.
-The second type is a solid torus which meets $\partial M$ in annuli and the third type is an $I$--bundle over a surface $F$ which meets $\partial M$ in the associated $\partial I$--bundle over $F$.
+The second type is a solid torus which meets $\partial M$ in annuli, and the third type is an $I$--bundle over a surface $F$ which meets $\partial M$ in the associated $\partial I$--bundle over $F$.
 As no essential torus in $M$ can be homotopic into a component of $AT_{\partial}(M)$ of the second or third type, all such components are omitted when we form $T(M)$.
 Finally let $W$ denote a component of $AT_{\partial}(M)$ which is of the first type.
 Thus $W$ is a Seifert fibre space which is not a solid torus and $W\cap\partial M$ consists of tori and vertical annuli in $\partial W$.
 By pushing into the interior of $W$ each torus component of $\partial W$ which meets $\partial M$ in annuli, we obtain a Seifert fibre space $W^{\prime}$ which is contained in and homeomorphic to $W$.
 Note that the components of the closure of $W-W^{\prime}$ are homeomorphic to $T\times I$, and $W^{\prime}\cap\partial M$ consists only of tori.
 Replacing $W$ by $W^{\prime}$ for each such component of $AT_{\partial }(M)$ finally yields $T(M)$.
 Note that it is clear that $T(M)\subset AT(M)$ and that an essential torus in $M$ is homotopic into $AT(M)$ if and only if it is homotopic into $T(M)$.